 Herceptin is a targeted therapy that has made important contributions to improved outcomes among women with HER2-positive breast cancer.
 The HER2 pathway is a biological pathway involved in cellular replication and growth.
-Approximately 20-25% of breast cancers overexpress the HER2 protein and are referred to as HER2-positive.
-Herceptin targets and blocks the HER2-protein, and is used for the treatment of both early-stage and more advanced HER2-positive breast cancer.
+Some gastric cancers overexpress the HER2 protein and are referred to as HER2-positive.
+Herceptin targets and blocks the HER2-protein, and is used for the treatment of both early-stage and more advanced HER2-positive cancer.

 HER2 is also overexpressed in some stomach cancers.
 To evaluate the safety and efficacy of Herceptin among patients with HER2-positive, advanced and inoperable stomach cancer, researchers conducted an international Phase III clinical trial study among 594 patients.

 Half the patients were treated with chemotherapy alone, and half the patients were treated with chemotherapy plus Herceptin.
 Chemotherapy consisted of a fluoropyrimidine (Xeloda® [capecitabine] or 5-FU) and cisplatin.